Ratio of Debt to Income

-The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can be applied to housing costs (this includes mortgage principal and interest, PMI, hazard insurance, taxes, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be spent on housing costs (this includes principal and interest, private mortgage insurance, hazard insurance, property tax, and homeowners' association dues).

-The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt together.
-Recurring debt includes things like auto/boat payments, child support and credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt.
+Recurring debt includes things like auto/boat loans, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers with your own financial data, feel free to use our very useful Loan Qualification Calculator.
+If you want to run your own numbers, feel free to use our Mortgage Pre-Qualifying Calculator.

-Don't forget these ratios are only guidelines.
-We'd be happy to help you pre-qualify to help you determine how large a mortgage you can afford.
+Don't forget these ratios are just guidelines.
+We will be happy to help you pre-qualify to determine how much you can afford.

-Prime Capital Mortgage Corp can answer questions about these ratios and many others.
-Give us a call at 248-644-1200.
+At Prime Capital Mortgage Corp, we answer questions about qualifying all the time.
+Call us at 248-644-1200.